hadmacker/asd_notes/RESOURCES.md

   * Well-researched author.
   * But he's very long winded.
 Rambles.
 Can't seem to get to a point.
 Book has great insights but difficult to apply.
 * [Making Peace with Autism: One Family's Story of Struggle, Discovery, and Unexpected Gifts, Susan Senator](https://www.amazon.ca/Making-Peace-Autism-Discovery-Unexpected/dp/1590303822)
-  * Very good book.
+  * :star: Very good book.
 Practical.
   * Introduces the idea of crisis storybooks.
   * This is an older resource and many referenced online sources are no longer available.
 Buy this book used.
 * [What I mean when I say I'm Autistic.
 Unpuzzling a life on the Autism Spectrum, Annie Kotowicz](https://www.amazon.ca/What-Mean-When-Say-Autistic/dp/B0BJYSTPW2)